boocockp/LessMS/README.md

 #### Create S3 buckets
 - Refer to [http://docs.aws.amazon.com/AmazonS3/latest/UG/BucketOperations.html]
-- Create a user files bucket and configure as static website
+- Create a user files bucket and configure as a static website
+- Create a test bucket and configure as a static website
-- Create a LessMS install bucket and configure as static website (unless hosting it elsewhere)
+- Create a LessMS install bucket and configure as a static website (unless hosting it elsewhere)
 - Put the name of the LessMS install bucket in your deploy_vars
-- Put the name of the user files bucket in your config.json
+- Put the name of the user files bucket and test bucket in your config.json

 #### Set bucket permissions
 - In the AWS console for S3, go to your user files bucket